 Each lesson addresses your specific needs and history.
 However, each lesson builds upon the work that we’ve done before.
 In fact, we’ll begin with a brief discussion.
 You’ll share what you’ve learned and discovered about yourself and your habits.
 We’ll use those discoveries along with your desired outcomes (goals + intentions) to form the basis for what we do in the lesson at hand.
 In this way, you play an active role in your own learning and self-care.

-As we transition from talking, you’ll lie fully clothed on a low table.
-I will work with your nervous system through gentle touch, slow movement, and verbal guidance.
+For those who come to my office for a Functional Integration® session, we’ll focus on hands-on work.
+We’ll work with your nervous system through gentle touch, slow movement, and verbal guidance.
 This process will help you to release chronic tension, gain insight and awareness of what you do, and find new and more efficient ways to move.
 But this is only the beginning of your learning.
 You will leave with customized tools to use at home, to practice, to integrate, and then come back for further learning.

-Many of my clients, integrate this work into their lifestyle.
-Formally, they use the Feldenkrais Method® as a form of practice to stay mobile, flexible, and resilient.
-I do it because my quality of life is not up for negotiation.
-Informally, they engage differently with themselves on a day-to-day basis.
-All of life becomes an opportunity for mindful movement, personal discovery and continuous improvement.
+Many of my clients integrate this work into their lifestyle.
+Initially, they use the Feldenkrais Method® as a form of practice to reduce pain, and to stay mobile, flexible, and resilient.
+Eventually, they do it because they engage differently with themselves and with life.
+And because, they have shifted from being pushed by their pain to being pulled by their dreams.

 I invite you to think of this work as a path and a practice, like meditation or playing an instrument.
 It’s a skill to be developed over time and where there is no end to improvement.